-Written by Dr Mike Armour - Research Fellow in Women’s Health, NICM Health Research Institute, Western Sydney University.
+By Dr Mike Armour – Research Fellow in Women’s Health, NICM Health Research Institute, Western Sydney University

 Women with endometriosis often don’t get symptom relief from their medications or find the side effects sometimes difficult to deal with.
 The new study published in BMC Complementary and Alternative Medicine, from researchers at Western Sydney University looked at how women in Australia with Endometriosis used self-management to help deal with problematic symptoms, either from endometriosis itself or sometimes from the side effects of medications.
 If you were one of the 484 women who answered our survey, thank you so much!